JMuckian94/Allstar-Gyms-MS1/README.md

 - As a user, I want to know what kind of gym this is as well as the clientele I can expect to find here.
 - As a user, I want to find information regarding classes as well as associated times.
 - As a user, I want to research pricing and policy information.
-- As a user, I want to see images that show off the gyms interior.
+- As a user, I want to see images that show off the gym's interior.
 - As a user, I want to be able to see testemonials from people who are already members.
-- As a user, I want to find out if one of the gyms are near me.
+- As a user, I want to find out if the gym is near me.
 - As a user, I want to be able to contact a member of staff using information available on the site.
-- As a user, if I left something behind I will have piece of mind to know I can get in touch quickly and can avoid a phonecall.
 - As a user, I want the website to motivate me to join and to start working out and better myself.
 - As a user, I want to be able to intuitively move around the site.